 Computes the confusion matrix.
 Works with binary, multiclass, and multilabel data.
 Accepts probabilities from a model output or integer class values in prediction.
-Works with multi-dimensional preds and target.
+Works with multi-dimensional preds and target, but it should be noted that additional dimensions will be flattened.